 - a.
 Interpret and apply safety codes, policies and practices, and accident prevention procedures. - b.
 Use protective equipment and wear appropriate clothing to ensure personal health and safety in the workplace. - c.
 Select the appropriate tools and operate and maintain them safely. - d.
 Conduct safety inspections of various work environments to detect and correct hazardous conditions. - e.
 Install, maintain and repair electronic equipment in accordance with regulatory and licensing requirements. - f.
-Handle, store and dispose hazardous materials safely in accordance with the Workplace Hazardous Materials Information System (WHMIS). - g.
+Handle, store and dispose hazardous materials safely in accordance with the Workplace Hazardous Materials Information System (WHMIS) - g.
 Apply proper procedures to handle electronic components, such as Electrostatic Discharge (ESD). - h.
 Comply with relevant health and safety standards by identifying and reporting non-compliance issues. - i.
 Identify and apply relevant standards, when appropriate, e.g. Canadian Standards Association (CSA), Conformité Européenne (CE), Underwriters' Laboratories (UL) and China Compulsory Certification (CCC).

-11. The graduate has reliably demonstrated the ability to: assist in implementing and conducting quality control and quality assurance programs and procedures in accordance with standards and guidelines.
+11. The graduate has reliably demonstrated the ability to: collaborate in selecting, coordinating and conducting quality control and quality assurance programs and procedures in accordance with standards and quidelines.

 - a.
-Review functional specifications and perform test procedures applicable to electronic equipment. - b.
+Produce and review functional specifications and test procedures applicable to electronic equipment, and perform these test procedures. - b.
 Perform quality assurance testing or ensure that quality assurance is completed for electronics manufacturing processes and verify standards compliance. - c.
-Monitor, and report test results in compliance with organizational quality assurance procedures and functional specifications, - d.
-Apply specified quality assurance problem solving functions to manufacturing or quality monitoring processes, and suggest resulting improvements - e.
-Use appropriate procedures for electronics test and electronics measurement equipment - f.
-Configure and/or automate test equipment to generate appropriate test vectors, with guidance as required. - g.
-Assist in the installation and commissioning of electronic testing equipment and circuits to enable quality control and quality assurance functions. - h.
-Follow a calibration, service and preventive maintenance schedule for electronic equipment and circuits - i.
+Monitor, evaluate and report test results in compliance with organizational quality assurance procedures and functional specifications. - d.
+Interpret, analyze, and apply necessary quality assurance problem solving functions to manufacturing or quality monitoring processes, and determine resulting improvements. - e.
+Develop, select and use appropriate procedures for electronics test and electronics measurement equipment. - f.
+Configure and/or automate test equipment to generate appropriate test vectors. - g.
+Design, install, configure and commission electronic testing equipment and circuits to enable quality control and quality assurance functions. - h.
+Create or recommend a calibration, service and preventive maintenance schedule for electronic equipment and circuits. - i.
 Indicate the importance of and apply knowledge of recognized quality standards, e.g. International Organization for Standardization (ISO 9001). - j.
 Prepare and maintain an inventory of parts and installation records as required by the business, taking into account expiry dates where applicable, and keep inventory records up to date. - k.
-Prepare installation records and update maintenance and service logs, and document compliance, as required. - I. Apply computerized maintenance management system software to facilitate the process of maintenance operations and inventory of parts, when appropriate.
+Prepare installation records and update maintenance and service logs, and document compliance, as required. - I. Apply computerized maintenance management system software to facilitate the process of maintenance operations and inventory of parts, when appropriate. - m.
+Assist in applying the concepts of statistical process control with respect to manufacturing processes. - n.
+Apply the fundamental concepts of product and inventory control. - o.
+Apply verification, validation, quality control and quality assurance to electronics engineering functions, for example the design of electronic circuits.